Difference Between Classical and Folk Dance

 What is a Classical Dance?

-There are eight basic expressions that are performed in classical dance, namely.
+Eight basic expressions are performed in classical dance, namely.

 - Shringar: Love